 Great Zimbabwe National Monument

-A four-hour drive south of Harare or east of Bulawayo will take you to the Great Zimbabwe National Monument, another UNESCO World Heritage Site and the largest ancient structure south of the Sahara.
-The site represents the ruins of Great Zimbabwe, the capital of the ancient Kingdom of Zimbabwe.
-Built between the 11th and 15th centuries, the ruins cover a vast area and include a hilltop acropolis that would once have housed ancient kings and chiefs.
-The surrounding valley is littered with the ruins of more humble dwellings, all of which were built using granite blocks cut so perfectly that they didn’t require mortar to hold them together.
-Artefacts including Arab coins from the East African coast and porcelain from China have been discovered here, suggesting that Great Zimbabwe was once a wealthy and powerful center of trade.
+A four-hour drive south of Harare or east of Bulawayo will take you to the Great Zimbabwe National Monument, another UNESCO World Heritage Site.
+The site protects the remains of Great Zimbabwe, the capital of the historic Kingdom of Zimbabwe and the most important stone ruins south of the Sahara.
+Built between the 11th and 15th centuries, the ruins cover a vast area and include a hilltop acropolis that would once have housed kings and chiefs.
+The surrounding valley is littered with the ruins of more humble dwellings, all of which were built using granite blocks cut so perfectly that no mortar was needed to hold them together.
+Artifacts including Arab coins from the East African coast and porcelain from China have been discovered here, suggesting that Great Zimbabwe was once a wealthy and powerful center of trade.

 Matobo National Park

-Matobo National Park is located 25 miles/ 40 kilometers south of Bulawayo.
+Matobo National Park is located 25 miles/40 kilometers south of Bulawayo.
 The park’s name means “Bald Heads” in the local Ndebele language — a moniker that refers to its fascinating granite rock formations.
 Some of these rocks are impossibly balanced on top of one another, and many of them are marked with ancient rock art created by the San bushmen some 2,000 years ago.
 Cecil Rhodes, the controversial 19th-century imperialist, chose to be buried here, and his remains are marked by a brass plaque perched atop World’s View, the park’s most iconic viewpoint.
-Matobo National Park is a top destination for hikers, and for those hoping to see white and black rhino.
-Although there are no lion or elephant, it has one of the largest leopard populations in Southern Africa, and is especially famous for its Verreaux’s eagles.
+Matobo National Park is a top destination for hikers and those hoping to see white and black rhino.
+Although there are no lion or elephant, it has one of the largest leopard populations in Southern Africa and is a great place to spot Verreaux’s eagles.

 Chimanimani National Park